mental harassment at workplace

 Laws and Regulations to Prevent Mental Harassment

 To address mental harassment effectively, being aware of the laws and regulations is crucial.
-In India, several laws protect individuals from mental harassment at workplace, including:
+In India, several laws protect individuals from mental harassment at the workplace, including:

 1. Sexual Harassment at Workplace Act (2013): This act mandates the establishment of internal complaint committees, defines sexual harassment, and outlines the procedure for filing complaints.
 It provides a legal framework to address and prevent sexual harassment in the workplace.